MCUSec/uEmu/README.md

 ## Issues
 If you encounter any problems while using our tool, please open an issue.

-For other communications, you can email zhouw[at]nipc.org.cn.
+For other communications, you can email weizhou[at]hust.edu.cn.

 ## Help Wanted